 One of the fastest-growing money transfer methods is via a forex transfer firm.
 These firms can transfer cash between bank accounts at a lower cost than your bank.
 The primary advantage is that, rather than being charged 5% or more to move your money, expenses are often 2% or less.

 All products sold in Turkey are already subject to an 18% tax.
 If you are a non-resident of Turkey and have been in the country for less than six months, you are entitled to tax refunds on purchases exceeding US$8, provided at a recognized tax-free shop.
 Refunds are available at the airport upon departure from Turkey.
+In addition to this, Turkey is a very safe country.

 How to Save Turkish Currency?